wp-media/imagify-plugin/readme.txt

 3. Media Page

 == Changelog ==
+= 1.6.14 =
+* New: added compatibility with partners' plugins.
+* Improvement: updated the script used for the charts, it will lower the risk of conflicts with other plugins (that are also up-to-date).
+* Improvement: the comparison tool button is now also inserted when clicking the next/previous buttons in the media modal.
+* Bug Fix: the comparison tool button should not be inserted several times anymore.
+* Bug Fix: the images wouldn't appear in the comparison tool sometimes.

 = 1.6.13.1 - 2017/11/08 =
 * Bug Fix: fixed a php error with php 5.2.